lonkaars/refold-tools/anki-card-template/readme.md

 ### parse-definitions

-parse list of definitions separated by commas, and convert text between curly brackets to subtile text. commas do not start a new definition inside subtile text and parenthesis, and are inserted normally.
+parse list of latin definitions separated by commas, or japanese definitions separated by japanese full stop, and convert text between curly brackets to subtile text. commas/full stops do not start a new definition inside subtile text and parenthesis, and are inserted normally.

 example: